 During the 19th century, the East Neuk and most particularly the town of Anstruther have become an important trading centre for fishing and the North Sea herring industry.

-Anstruther is since a superb town offering its charm and heritage to walkers and hikers taking on the Fife Coastal Path as well as families looking for a peaceful weekend.
-The nature lovers wishing to discover the Isle of May with the UK’s biggest Puffin colonies won’t be deceived and neither the discoverers of east coast fishing culture.
+Anstruther has become a superb town offering its charm and heritage to walkers and hikers taking on the Fife Coastal Path as well as families looking for a peaceful weekend.
+The nature lovers wishing to discover the Isle of May with the UK’s biggest Puffin colonies won’t be disappointed, nor will the seekers of east coast fishing culture.

-There is much more for the History fans: a secret bunker, plenty of castles and abbeys, the fisheries museums… Gourmets are welcome to enjoy fine restaurants and distilleries, in Anstruther, even the “fish and chips” is for experts to debate about.
-If you prefer a rest and a dream, you could join for a moment poets and lovers, waiting the sunrise at Fife Ness.
+There is much more for the History fans: a secret bunker, plenty of castles and abbeys, the fisheries museums… Gourmets are welcome to enjoy fine restaurants and distilleries in Anstruther, and even the “fish and chips” will have the experts debating.
+If you prefer a rest and a dream, you could join the poets and lovers for a moment, waiting for the sunrise at Fife Ness.